-If a work location remains fully operational but an employee is unable to report to work, must report to work late, or is unable to remain at work because of severe inclement weather, or conditions caused by severe inclement weather, the employee may use accrued compensatory time, personal holiday time or vacation leave, or take unpaid leave for the period of his or her absence.
+If a work location remains fully operational but an employee is unable to report to work, must report to work late, or is unable to remain at work because of severe inclement weather, or conditions caused by severe inclement weather, the employee may use accrued compensatory time, personal holiday time or vacation leave, or take unpaid leave for the period of their absence.

 4-9.
 Suspended Operations

 The decision to suspend part or all of the University’s operations because of emergency or other circumstances jeopardizing public health, safety or property, and the consequences of that decision on affected employees, will be governed by EWU Policy 601-02 (Suspended Operations).

-Exempt employees who hold appointments for twelve months per year are entitled to eleven paid holidays as designed by the university as per RCW 1.16.050.
+Exempt employees who hold appointments for twelve months per year are entitled to twelve paid holidays as designed by the university as per RCW 1.16.050.
 One of the paid holidays is a personal holiday and will be scheduled at the convenience of the employing department.
 Exempt employees employed for less than twelve months will be entitled to the holidays that fall during the employment period.
 To qualify for the holiday, the employee must be in paid status the working day prior to the holiday.
 Employees may also be able to take a holiday for reason of faith or conscience in accordance with EWU Policy 403-01 (Holidays).

 5-1.
 Training Program